 Evidence type Document Description Evidence of assignment of right to create VEECs VEEC assignment form A completed and signed VEEC assignment form.
 Evidence of commercial transaction and energy consumer Tax invoice A valid tax invoice for the work carried out.
 Evidence of space type Geo-tagged photographs Geo-tagged photographs of the outside of the premises Geo-tagged photographs identifying each upgraded space type Reflective ceiling plan (RCP) or drafted site plan A professionally drafted RCP or site plan showing all space types of the upgrade area.
-Additional piece of evidence for activities claimed in spaces above 4,500 annual operating hours Refer to Appendix C: Space type evidence requirements.
+Additional piece of evidence for activities claimed in spaces above 4,500 annual operating hours Refer to Appendix C: Space type evidentiary requirements.
 Evidence of baseline lighting configuration (non-J6 only) Reflective ceiling plan (RCP) or drafted site plan A professionally drafted RCP or site plan with an accompanying legend pre upgrade.
 Geo-tagged photographs Geo-tagged photographs verifying the nature and configuration of pre-existing lighting equipment.
 Evidence of upgrade lighting configuration Reflective ceiling plan or drafted site plan A professionally drafted reflective ceiling plan or site plan with an accompanying legend post upgrade.
 Geo-tagged photographs Geo-tagged photographs verifying the nature and configuration of any new lighting equipment.

 Evidence type Document Description Evidence of air- conditioning Geo-tagged photograph A geo-tagged photograph of the air-conditioner, or A HVAC plan of the upgrade site.
 Evidence of electrical compliance Certificate of Electrical Safety (COES) A completed and signed COES if one is required by law.
-Evidence of decommissioning Third-party recycling invoices A third-party recycling invoices specific to the upgrad activity, or A third-party bulk recycling invoices accompanied by reconciliation list.
-Geo-tagged photographs Geo-tagged photographs of the existing ballast/transformer (if applicable) Geo-tagged photographs of all removed lamps and control gear Geo-tagged photographs of the removed capacitors (if applicable).
+Evidence of decommissioning Third-party recycling invoices Third-party recycling invoices specific to the upgrade activity, or Third-party bulk recycling invoices accompanied by a reconciliation list.
+Geo-tagged photographs Geo-tagged photographs of the existing ballast/transformer (if applicable) Geo-tagged photographs of all removed lamps and control gear Geo-tagged photographs of the removed capacitors (if applicable) Geo-tagged photographs of the removed ballast boxes for high-bay product replacements.
 Evidence of AS/NZS 1680 compliance AS/NZS 1680 compliance declaration A completed and signed AS/NZS 1680 compliance declaration.
 Lighting design software output report or lux report An output report of the lighting design software with photometric data and lumen depreciation data for lamps, or A lux report with photometric data and lumen depreciation data for lamps (as required).
 Evidence of AS/NZS 1680 compliance exemption (where applicable) AS/NZS 1680 exemption report Refer to Section 5.13 for detailed requirements.
+Evidence of power connected to upgrade site Electricity invoice An electricity invoice of the upgrade site issued within three months prior to the activity date.